taikedz/dockervisor/README.md

 ## Features

 * start/stop latest container using the image name - let dockervisor manage container instances
-* mark specific container as "stable" - rollback after running a new container when needed
+* mark specific container as "stable" - rollback to a "stable" version after running a new container, if needed
 * ensure every container for a given image uses the same data volumes
+* backup and restore volume data (Linux only for now) across hosts
+* automatically clean out old, unused containers and images

 Dockervisor allows you to start and stop containers by specifying the image name, instead of individual container names.
 Any one image managed by dockervisor can only have one container running.